Banner Saga 2 Review (Switch)

 Austin Wintory does not disappoint with Banner Saga 2’s soundtrack.
 At times subdued, at times cranked to the max, the score further establishes the stark, harsh tone of the world.
 Throw in mystery and magic?
 He’s got more than a dash of that in here too.
 Once again, I will not try to put into words what his notes can say for themselves.
 This specific track plays while your caravan stressfully crosses over the sundered earth as I mentioned earlier:

 One of the best things I could say about a game is that I would play it again.
 For Banner Saga 2, upon completing it, I immediately started the first game from the beginning just so I could experience Banner Saga 2 again in its entirety.
-For me, Banner Saga 2 somehow takes one of my favorite game I’ve played in recent memory and improves upon it.
+For me, Banner Saga 2 somehow takes one of my favorite games I’ve played in recent memory and improves upon it.
 It adds so many small elements of management that the culmination makes it feel vastly different from the first game.
 The battles feel fiercer, the choices are just as agonizing, and the characters feel more complex than ever.

 While there are some additions that give me some of what I want, like the Training Scenarios, their implementation didn’t quite hit the mark for me.
 After the first handful of those missions, the mission objects became so hard that it made me put them away and ignore them the rest of the game, making me miss out on valuable renown.
 I can’t complain about this too much, however, as I know much of it lies on me not being good enough to complete them.
 Even with not fully enjoying this feature, BS2 gives the player so many other things to think about, enjoy, and happily dread throughout their playthrough.